 AFN Progressions Committee - If the problem is not corrected by counseling with the Assistant Program Director/Clinical Director or the Program Administrator, the student will be asked to meet with the Progressions Committee.
 At this meeting, continued consistent and unresolved problems will be discussed and a written action plan with goals and objectives will be formulated.
 The student may have a non-AFN advisor present at the meeting, however, legal counsel may not be present.
 The student's designated advisor may not speak on the student's behalf.
-The committee will discuss possible options for the student, up to and including possible termination from the program.
+The committee will discuss possible options for the student, including termination from the program.
 If the student is terminated, the dismissal policies and procedures of the CHP will be followed.

 CHP Policy and Procedures -The student has the right to appeal the dismissal using the procedures outlined in the CHP Student Policies and Procedures Handbook.
-Information on the appeals process can be found at: https://chp.musc.edu/current-students/college-and-program-handbooks
+Information on the appeals process can be found at: https://musc.policytech.com/dotNet/documents/?docid=9368

-In addition to academic grounds for discipline or dismissal, the following items may be considered action items:
+In addition to academic grounds for discipline or dismissal, the following items will be considered action items: